1.1 - Connecting to NeSI¶

 We will spend most of our time learning about the basics of the shell by manipulating some experimental data.
 Some of the data we're going to be working with is quite large, so a copy of the data has been placed in your working directory for this workshop.
 We will now begin to explore the working directory.

-The JupyterHub portal also provides you with a dedicated slice of NeSI resources so you can run small and medium sized commands directly on this terminal without worrying about the NeSI usage policy (which is a consideration if connecting directly).
-When you log into the JupyterHub portal you request a certain number of CPUs, an amount of computer memory (RAM) and the time you want these resources for.
-Once your session begins these are allocated directly to you and cannot be touched by other users.
+The portal also provides you with a dedicated slice of NeSI resources so you can run small and medium sized commands directly on this terminal without worrying about the NeSI usage policy (which is a consideration if connecting directly).
+When you log in you requested the time you want these resources for and these are allocated directly to you and cannot be touched by other users.
 Commands you run here take place in real time and as long as they complete before your time allocation expires there are no limitations to what you can do.

 A shell is a computer program that presents a command line interface which allows you to control your computer using commands entered with a keyboard instead of controlling graphical user interfaces (GUIs) with a mouse/keyboard combination.